People

 Professor of Practice, active-duty U.S. Army strategist, co-founder of the Modern War Institute at West Point

-ellis perry
+alicia ellis

-Alicia Ellis Perry
+Alicia Ellis

 gopal